Vraj11590/My-Eatz/README.md

 My-Eatz
 =======

-This is Created using backbone and localstorage.
+This is Created using backbone and local storage.
 Bootstrap is used for templating.